Imperial Noble Consort Wenjing: Republican era

 In 1911, Empress Dowager Longyu signed the abdication documents on behalf of Puyi, bringing an end to the Qing dynasty.
 The empress dowager died on 22 February 1913, and Lady Tatara became the highest ranked woman in the palace.
 On 12 March 1913, Lady Tatara was elevated to "Dowager Imperial Noble Consort Duankang".
 In 1921, Puyi's birth mother, Youlan, committed suicide by swallowing opium after being publicly reprimanded by Lady Tatara for her son's misbehaviour.

 Puyi wrote in his autobiography that Lady Tatara saw Empress Dowager Cixi as a role model even though Cixi was responsible for the death of her younger sister.
 Lady Tatara's strictness often angered the young emperor Puyi, but she softened her approach towards him after his birth mother died.

 When the time came for Puyi to marry, Lady Tatara and Dowager Imperial Noble Consort Jingyi had an argument over who should be the empress.
-Consort Wenjing favoured Wanrong while Jingyi preferred Wenxiu.
+Consort Wenjing favoured Wanrong while Jingyi and Puyi himself preferred Wenxiu.
 In Lady Tatara's opinion, Wenxiu was not beautiful enough to be empress and she came from a lesser family background as compared to Wanrong.
-Despite so, Puyi's first choice was Wenxiu, and this frustrated Lady Tatara.
+Even so, Puyi's first choice was Wenxiu, and this frustrated Lady Tatara.
 She held a discussion with other nobles and officials in the imperial court, and they succeeded in persuading Puyi to select Wanrong as his empress and to name Wenxiu as a consort.

 Lady Tatara died on 24 September 1924 just before Puyi was forced to leave the Forbidden City.